-- 2. The Registrar may file a document ex parte "Registrar only" if knowledge by the participants of the content of the document filed would defeat its purpose.
+- 1. The Registrar, when necessary for the proper discharge of his or her functions, in so far as they relate to any proceedings, may make oral or written submissions to a Chamber with notification to the participants. - 2.
+The Registrar may file a document ex parte "Registrar only" if knowledge by the participants of the content of the document filed would defeat its purpose.
 The Chamber shall decide whether notice of the existence of the filing is to be provided to the participants. - 3.
 Nothing in this regulation shall be taken to restrict other types of communication between Chambers and the Registrar. - 4.
 This regulation shall apply mutatis mutandis to proceedings before the Presidency.

-Regulation 25 Communications other than in writing
+Communications other than in writing